Refrigerator Power Outage Tips

 - Electronic models will return to preset settings - check the owner's manual for instructions on how to change temperatures.
 Download a copy of the Owner's Manual.

-- There is no way to give a specific amount of time that food will last in the refrigerator or freezer while power is out.
-Many factors play a part, such as how fresh the food is at the time, door openings, or temperature in the room itself.
+- There is no way to give a specific amount of time that food can be stored in the refrigerator or freezer while power is out.
+Many factors play a part in food storage, such as how fresh the food is at the time, door openings, or temperature in the room itself.

 - Keep door or drawer closed.